jcvroman/vraasnekkeri.com/Content/fastingreporter-readme.md

 ### ℹ️ Miscellaneous
 #### ℹ️ iOS and iPadOS Versions Supported
-+ iOS 15.0 or Later.
++ iOS 15.0 or later.
-+ iPadOS 17.0 or Later (Health introduced in iPadOS 17.0).
++ iPadOS 17.0 or later (Health introduced in iPadOS 17.0).